 The Remuneration Committee recommends to the Board a framework for determining the remuneration of executive officers, and reviews the remuneration practices to ensure that they are aligned with the approved framework.
 It is empowered to review the human resource management policies and the policies governing the compensation of executive officers of the Bank and its subsidiaries, as well as the remuneration of senior executives and Directors.
 In addition, the Remuneration Committee administers the various employee share ownership schemes.
-In its deliberations, the Remuneration Committee takes into account remuneration principles, practices and standards that may be specified by MAS from time to time.
+In its deliberations. the Remuneration Committee takes into account remuneration principles, practices and standards that may be specified by MAS from time to time.

-• Risk Management Committee
+Risk Management Committee

 The Risk Management Committee, which supports the Board in performing its risk oversight responsibilities, comprises Mr Koh Beng Seng (Chairman), Mr Ooi Sang Kuang, Mr Chua Kim Chiu, Mr Samuel N. Tsien and Mr Wee Joo Yeow.
 All the Committee members, except Mr Samuel N. Tsien, are non-executive Directors.
+Mr Samuel N. Tsien will step down from the Committee on 15 April 2021 upon his retirement as CEO.
 Members of the Committee have relevant technical financial understanding in risk disciplines or business experience.
 Mr Ooi Sang Kuang and Mr Chua Kim Chiu also serve on the Audit Committee.
 The common membership helps to facilitate communication and foster the sharing of information and knowledge between the two committees.